By Chet Yarbrough

 The same can be said of sex discrimination.
 An example is the King’s law that particularly applies to women who speak insolently.
 They are to have their mouths scoured with salt; i.e. a law applying only to women slaves.
 Of course, the law begs the question of why women are slaves.

 There is overwhelming evidence; i.e. fact-based films, recordings, physical examination records, and statistical studies that show women are abused and discriminated against all over the world.
 Those are the facts.
 That is the truth.
 What is needed is constructive analysis, a plan of action, and implementation.

-The question is whether America has finally reached the tipping point for acting based on critical thinking.
+Gun control and women’s rights: Has America reached the tipping point for acting on critical thinking.
 Have we finally reached the threshold for a paradigm shift in gun control and women’s rights?
-The facts seem clear.
+Doubtful.